 The Company introduced cash flow measures at the beginning of 2018 to reduce cash flow requirements.
-The executive management have taken a 20% reduction in base salary, and all other salaried staff a 10% reduction, until the Company returns to profitability; the Company has negotiated a 10% reduction in the rental cost of its Calgary facility, has leased out part of its Calgary facility and cost constraints have been placed on all discretionary spending.
+The executive management have taken a 20% reduction in base salary, and all other salaried staff a 10% reduction, until the Company returns to profitability; the Company has negotiated a 10% deferral in the rental cost of its Calgary facility, has leased out part of its Calgary facility and cost constraints have been placed on all discretionary spending.
 With the increase in business and the addition of MOS, these temporary measures have ended.

-The Company has signed contracts on hand for \$23.5 million and Verbally Awarded projects of \$7.6 million for a total of \$31.1 million, \$7 to \$8 million of which will be backlog for 2018 and the Company has a number of other contracts in process.
+The Company has signed contracts on hand for \$28.9 million and Verbally Awarded projects of \$6.1 million for a total of \$34.9 million, \$20.7 million of which will be scheduled for completion in 2018 and the Company has a number of other contracts in process.

-The realization of the net working capital as at June 30, 2018, the availability of the CWB demand operating loan, proceeds raised from a Private Placement and the successful completion of sales contracts that are in place provide the necessary liquidity to carry the Company's operations through 2018.
+The realization of the net working capital as at September 30, 2018, the availability of the CWB demand operating loan and the successful completion of sales contracts that are in place provide the necessary liquidity to carry the Company's operations through 2018.
 Ongoing liquidity beyond this, is dependent on the Company achieving additional sales and profitable results.